Roaming Alone: Conquering Solo Travel Concerns

 Takeaways

 To say this list is comprehensive would be a lie, but it’s a huge starting point.
 I hope that this addresses most of the common concerns while solo traveling, and also made you feel safer and more confident about it.
 Safety, both physically and emotionally, health, language barriers, culture shock, budgeting, and loneliness are all valid concerns.
 BUT.
 They should not stop you from doing the dang thing.
 Just get out there.
-The more you do, you’ll realize you’re far more capable than you realized and those fears and concerns were far smaller than you originally believed.
+The more you do, you’ll realize you’re far more capable than you thought and those fears and concerns were far smaller than you originally believed.
 After you take the first step, each subsequent one gets easier and more magical, I promise.
 If you found this debunking blog helpful, I encourage you to like, comment, and share anything you find useful on my platform and accounts.
 If you follow me on Instagram, Facebook, and Threads, you will find that’s the easiest place to interact with a community of wanderers.
 On my YouTube channel, I will share tips, tricks, and lessons learned from each destination I go to, and my podcast will have similar content in a different format.
 I look forward to hearing from you and creating connections!
 Happy wandering.